nori-dot-eco/NIPs/NIP-1.md

 if the email address is not given.

-Note: The Resolution header is required for Standards Track NIPs only.
-It contains a URL that should point to an email message or other web resource where the pronouncement about the NIP is made.

 While an NIP is in private discussions (usually during the initial Draft phase), a Discussions-To header will indicate the mailing list or URL where the NIP is being discussed.
 No Discussions-To header is necessary if the NIP is being discussed privately with the author.

 The Type header specifies the type of NIP: Standards Track, Meta, or Informational.
-If the track is Standards please include the subcategory (core, networking, interface, or ERC).
+If the track is Standards please include the category (core, networking, interface, or NRC).
+If the track is Methodology please include the category (*category:* Core, Interface, NRC) AND sub-type (*sub-type:* Soil, Direct Air Capture).

 The Created header records the date that the NIP was assigned a number.
 Both headers should be in yyyy-mm-dd format, e.g. 2001-08-14.

 NIPs may have a Requires header, indicating the NIP numbers that this NIP depends on.

-NIPs may also have a Superseded-By header indicating that an NIP has been rendered obsolete by a later document; the value is the number of the NIP that replaces the current document.
+NIPs may also have a Replaced By header indicating that an NIP has been rendered obsolete by a later document; the value is the number of the NIP that replaces the current document.
 The newer NIP must have a Replaces header containing the number of the NIP that it rendered obsolete.

 Auxiliary Files
 ---------------